 Originally from India, Dr. Gupta holds a bachelor’s degree in Pharmacy from the Rajiv Gandhi Technical University, Madhya Pradesh, and a master’s degree in Pharmacology from the Birla Institute of Technology and Science, Pilani, Rajasthan.
 She continued her education in Birla Institute of Technology and Science, Pilani to earn her doctorate in Neuropharmacology.
-She moved to Dallas, United States where she joined UT Southwestern Medical Center to conduct postdoctoral research in the biological functions and signaling of ghrelin system under the mentorship of Jeffrey Zigman, Ph.D.
+She joined UT Southwestern Medical Center to conduct postdoctoral research in the biological functions and signaling of ghrelin system under the mentorship of Jeffrey Zigman, Ph.D.

 Dr. Gupta’s research interests include understanding of signaling pathways involves in endocrine disorders such as diabetes and obesity and in psychiatric behaviors such as depression.
 Her investigations have resulted in 44 publications in peer-reviewed journals and contributions to one book chapter.
 Additionally, she has presented her findings at scientific conferences in the United States and around the world.

-Dr. Gupta is active in several professional organizations, including International Society of Neurochemistry, The Obesity Society, and the American Diabetes Association, which she serves as a member of the Membership Committee.
+Dr. Gupta is active in several professional organizations, including the International Society of Neurochemistry, The Obesity Society, and the American Diabetes Association, for which she serves as a member of the Membership Committee.

-During her doctorate and postdoctoral research period, she served as a mentor for several high school, graduate and postgraduate students.
+During her doctoral and postdoctoral research, she served as a mentor for several high school, graduate, and postgraduate students.